Skip to main content

 Coping with Overload

-Others, especially neurotypicals, do not experience the world in the same way.
+Others, like non-autistic or non-neurodivergent people, do not experience the world in the same way.

 People often invalidate different experiences they don’t understand, like calling them wrong or overly dramatic.

-When things that seem so easy to others feel so overwhelming to us, we can begin to feel like there is something wrong with.
+When things that seem so easy to others feel so overwhelming to us, we can begin to feel like there is something wrong with us.

-It is important to validate our different experiences, and to take steps to help reduce overload instead of just tolerating it.
+It is important to recognize our experiences are real, and to take steps to help reduce overload instead of just tolerating it

 It is okay to ask for help and for accommodations that you need.